 Fast forward to today and I’ve been ridiculously fortunate to work with some amazing folks and accomplish some really cool things.
-And while the awards and recognitions are nice, the really fulfilling work is the work that began years ago in classrooms and continues on today in organizations around the country.
+And while the awards and recognitions are nice or whatever, the really fulfilling work is the work that began years ago in classrooms and continues on today in organizations around the country.

-What makes me come alive is knowing that the work I do with organizations helps make those organizations better places to work ever day.
-Subsequently, the people who come to work at those places can grow to be more fully human day after day.
+What makes me come alive is knowing that the work I do with organizations helps make those organizations better places to work every day.
+Subsequently, the people who come to work at those places can grow to be more fully and appropriately human day after day.
 That means that when they go home after work, they’re perhaps slightly better versions of themselves than if they were spending days, weeks, months, and even years on end toiling away in horrible work environments that left them tired, annoyed, and even angry when they walked in the door at home at the end of the day.

 That’s actually the other thing that makes me come alive.
-I just alluded to it, but it’s the idea that through the work I do — whether it’s within the context of doing culture work with an organization, writing posts for the blog, designing creative or building brands for clients, or giving some of the talks I do at conferences — people can learn how to live into being more fully human.
+I just alluded to it, but it’s the idea that through the work I’m fortunate enough to do -— whether it’s within the context of doing culture work with an organization, writing posts for the blog, designing creative or building brands for clients, or giving some of the talks I do at conferences -— people can learn how to live into being more fully human.

 Thanks for coming along for the ride.
 Shout out any time.